hivesolutions/colony/readme.md

 ## Testing

-In order to run the complete set of available tests for the deployment use eeither `colony test` or `MODE=test colony` and Colony Manager will boot directly to unit testing and exit in error in case at least one test fails.
+In order to run the complete set of available tests for the deployment use either `colony test` or `MODE=test colony` and Colony Manager will boot directly to unit testing and exit in error in case at least one test fails.